 How can we change the mostly oversized User Experience Practices currently used out there?
 How can we make it more efficient to get to the services and products faster and more successfully without becoming a design specification bureaucracy?
 In developing new products and services, typically User Experience Design with its full packed method pipeline causes a jam to get the product to the market in time.
-Lean UX removes
+Lean UX removes this jam.

 12 things we have learned to get it lean: